Sierra-MC/surf_inv/README.md

   - LAC as entered in TAAMS

 #### Column 2: Tribal Acreage
-  - Summation of acres of tracts within this LAC that are 100% tribally owned
+  - Summation of acres of tracts within this LAC that have any percentage trust ownership and are 100% tribally owned

 #### Column 3: Allotted Acreage
   - Summation of acres of tracts within this LAC that have any percentage trust ownership and are less than 100% tribally owned